Hitney is one of the many names that the Normans

 Early Notables of the Hitney family (pre 1700)

-Another 33 words (2 lines of text) are included under the topic Early Hitney Notables in all our PDF Extended History products and printed products wherever possible.
+Geoffrey Whitney (1548?-1601?), was an English poet, the son of a father of the...
+Another 47 words (3 lines of text) are included under the topic Early Hitney Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hitney family to Ireland